cloudfoundry/bosh-azure-cpi-release/docs/advanced/azure-stack/README.md

 * CA Root Certificate

-  If the Azure Stack is deployed with a trusted certificate, then there is no need to specify the CA Root Certificate.
-If you use a self-signed root certificate when deploying Azure Stack, you need to specify the cert so that CPI can verify and establish the https connection with Azure Stack endpoints.
-You need to specify the `ca_cert` in the global configuration.
+  If a self-signed root certificate is used when deploying Azure Stack, you **MUST** specify the `ca_cert` in the global configuration to make CPI trust the Azure Stack CA root certificate.

   ```
   azure: